 Unmistakable the lines of these French interwar fighters.These all-metal, cantilever fixed undercarriage monoplanes were conceived to answer a 1930 operational requirement.
 Sadly, they came almost too late.
 The D.500 series were obsolescent by the time they reached operational service in the middle of the 1930s; a sort of utterly elegant transitional fighters.

 The more powerful D 510 was the first French fighter to surpass the 400 km/h barrier.
 This is the first prototype.
 The 510’s entered service in Nov, 1936 when the first Spitfires, Hurricanes and Bf 109’s were already in the air…..

-Sokol outfits hanging to dry.
+Drying some Sokol outfits.
 Photo taken during the summer water “landing” training near Star City (Moscow Region).
-Years and years of Soyuz’s operational savoir-faire behind this extremely candid pic.
+Years and years of Soyuz’s operational savoir-faire behind this extremely candid photo.